-We believe distance education options can serve the educational needs of Native American and other communities far and wide, thus expanding the impact of an IAIA education.
-Through the integration of important technologies and sound pedagogy, we can provide distance education options that increase personal success and help individuals and communities fulfill their aspirations.
+We believe distance education can serve the educational needs of Native American and other communities far and wide, expanding the impact of an IAIA education.
+Through the integration of technology and sound pedagogy, we provide distance education courses that increase personal success and help individuals and communities fulfill their aspirations.

-Instructors who facilitate distance education will be able to:
+Instructors who facilitate distance education will: